On a remark of de Gennes concerning three-dimensional polyelectrolytes: Introduction

 Our proof is short and relies on simple ideas.
 In addition, techniques like this typically work only in one dimension, although the lace expansion (see \cite{MS13}, Chapter 5) works in high dimensions.
-For the self-avoiding walk, the behavior of the radius, or more typically the end-to-end distance, is a source of hard problems in two, three, and four dimensions.